uberfastman/fantasy-football-metrics-weekly-report/README.md

 * Run `./setup.sh`

     * If you get an error when running `./setup.sh`, the script might not be executable.
-You can run `chmod -x setup.sh` to make it executable.
-You may need to execute the `chmod` command as an administrator, depending on your system permissions, in which case you can run `sudo chmod -x setup.sh` and then enter your password.
+You can run `chmod +x setup.sh` to make it executable.
+You may need to execute the `chmod` command as an administrator, depending on your system permissions, in which case you can run `sudo chmod +x setup.sh` and then enter your password.

 * You can now skip ahead to [Running the Report Application](#running).